bigbigmdm/IMSProg/README.md

 - Pressing the ![Detect](img/verify64.png) or `<Ctrl+T>` button causes the data in the chip and in the computer buffer to be compared.

 The progress bar shows the progress of the read, erase, and verify operations.

+- The `Auto' button is used to perform erase, write and verify operations in sequence.
+If one of these operations is not needed, you can uncheck the checkbox for that operation.

+### File operations